pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 * linting and other code cleanup tools

 These dependencies are considered optional, because they are not required to install and use your package.
-Feature dependencies are considered optional and should also be placed in the `[optional.dependencies]` table.
+Feature dependencies are considered optional and should also be placed in the `[project.optional-dependencies]` table.

-Optional dependencies can be stored in an `[optional.dependencies]` table in your **pyproject.toml** file.
+Optional dependencies can be stored in an `[project.optional-dependencies]` table in your **pyproject.toml** file.

-It's important to note that within the `[optional.dependencies]` table, you can store additional, optional dependencies within named sub-groups.
+It's important to note that within the `[project.optional-dependencies]` table, you can store additional, optional dependencies within named sub-groups.
 This is a different table than the dependencies array located within the `[project]` table discussed above which contains a single array with a single list of required packages.

 ## Create optional dependency groups